haleystorm/karaokegram/README.md

 # KARAOKEGRAM
 Send a performance to a long distance friend.

-Originally the brain child of N. Cooler and K. Wisniewski, this collaborative app-in-progress hopes to bring silly song and danciness to our internet friends.
+The brain child of N. Cooler and K. Wisniewski, this collaborative art-app-in-progress hopes to bring silly song and danciness to our internet friends.

+    Karaokegram's webcam recording is only supported by Firefox.

+Karaokegram runs on Node with Express, Jade, and Stylus.
+It uses the Google YouTube api to search for videos and does audio/video capture using ```navigator.getUserMedia()```.
+Read [Capturing Audio & Video in HTML5](http://www.html5rocks.com/en/tutorials/getusermedia/intro/#toc-resources) for more info.

-Suggestions, tips and tricks are welcome.
+Suggestions and tips are welcome.

-More to come later.

 ## Setup

 1. Install [Node.js](http://nodejs.org/)

 2. Install [Grunt](http://gruntjs.com/getting-started#installing-the-cli)